Optimal Allocation with Peer Information: Approximate Optimality and Ranking-based Mechanisms

 It is not incentive compatible to naively allocate the good to an agent with a high peer value: agents can misreport their type to diminish the peer values of other agents, thereby improving their own rank.
 Define

 to be $i$'s \emph{robust rank at $\theta_{-i}$}.
 Intuitively, the robust rank is obtained in a hypothetical scenario where agent $i$ appraises their competitors, thereby diminishing their own rank.

-A ranking-based mechanism randomly selects an agent ranked, say, in the top 10\% of peer values.
-The principal then allocates to the selected agent if and only if the agent's \emph{robust} rank is also within the top 10\%.
+A ranking-based mechanisms can be interpreted to work in two steps.
+First, the principal randomly selects an agent ranked, say, in the top $10\%$ of peer values.
+Second, the principal allocates to the selected agent if and only if the agent's \emph{robust} rank is also within the top $10\%$.
 Intuitively, the principal checks for a conflict of interest: does the agent pass the bar regardless of what the agent claims about their peers? \begin{definition}[Ranking-based mechanism] Let $p \in (0, 1)$.
 The \emph{ranking-based mechanism $q^{p}$ with threshold $p$} is defined for all $i\in [n]$ and $\theta_{-i}\in\Theta_{-i}$ by: